 As any more boring prospectus will tell you, Hertford is the one with the bridge.
 There’s also a cat.
 With that out of the way, think about applying here if you’re after a chilled-out college that does a bit of everything Oxford has to offer.
-There’s no Hertford "type," but the place strongly projects an open, progressive, and friendly atmosphere.
-Beautiful and super central, everything here is designed to help you get the most out of Oxford.
-That applies to your academic work and everything beyond it.
+There’s no Hertford "type" - rather, the place strongly projects an open, progressive, and friendly atmosphere.
+Beautiful and super central, everything here is designed to help you get the most out of Oxford, and this applies to your academic work and everything beyond it!

 I really like Hertford’s genuinely unpretentious, open atmosphere, and the fact that we value the college's present and future as much as (if not more than) its past.

 Hertford is one the friendliest Colleges there is.
 The atmosphere is relaxed and everyone is so supportive.
 It feels like a second home with a second family.

 Hertford is a charming college.
 The Bar is yellow, the Bridge sighs, and the Bod is close at hand.
 All in all, it’s a good place.